PWPInnovator898/BlueBuzzah-Gloves/README.md

 ## Project Structure
 - 3D PRINTS - STL design files for tactor housings and enclosures
-- BUILD DOCUMENTATION PDFs - how to build gloves documentation
+- BUILD DOCUMENTATION PDFs - "how to build the gloves" documentation
 - FILES FOR ORDERING PCB - PCB layout files
 - FILES FOR PREPARING PCB - all CircuitPython code files
 - `LICENSES/` – MIT and GPL license texts, and custom hardware license